Greg Powers (golfer): Professional career

 In 1983, Powers played excellently at two satellite tournaments.
 He finished runner-up at the 1983 Tallahassee Open.
 Powers was well inside of Bob Charles, his competitor, on the first playoff hole but Charles made a 45-foot birdie and Powers missed his 20-foot putt.
 The following month he was −9 after the first 13 holes of the Chattanooga Classic, another satellite event, threatening to shoot in the 50s for the first time in his career.
-He ultimately would shoot a 64 (−7) to tie for the first round lead.
+He ultimately shot a 64 (−7) to tie for the first round lead.

 Powers maintained full-time status for the next two seasons but had few highlights, only recording a handful of top-25 finishes and missing the majority of cuts.
 He would not play full-time on the PGA Tour after the 1988 season.
 He played on the Ben Hogan Tour, the PGA Tour's developmental tour, in the early 1990s.

 On October 5, 1992, Powers was severely injured in a car crash.
 Returning from a Boys and Girls Club benefit in Nashville, Powers "topped a hill" and had to abruptly stop at an intersection.
 He hit the brakes too late and his car crossed the intersection and went down an embankment.
 Rescue workers had to use the "jaws of life" to save him.
 His thigh bone was ripped out of his hip socket, essentially ending his career.
-Powers did not have medical insurance for these huge costs, which was nearly $100,000.
+Powers did not have medical insurance for these huge costs, which were nearly $100,000.
 The following March, during the Nestle Invitational, his fellow professionals participated in a benefit tournament to help him.
 He also received a letter from Ben Hogan, who himself was severely injured in an auto accident in the middle of his career.
 Hogan wrote, "I know from personal experience that recovery from an automobile accident is certainly possible.
 So you keep battling and you will soon overcome this bad interlude in your life."
-Powers read the letter "a hundred times" as inspiration through rehap.
+Powers read the letter "a hundred times" as inspiration through rehab.